 Turns out that GM did not lose its NOL c/fs--Congress exempts company from Sec.
 382

 Google's Effective Tax Rate (you have to wonder how long this can last ...)

 Are Taxes High or Low?
 A Further Look (second look at federal tax rates from Bruce Bartlett, in response to many readers' comments on his first article (linked immediately above)

 Summary of historic income tax rates--1918-2008

 The People v.
-Goldman Sachs (the most recent installment from Matt Taibbi--I'm no longer sure why we have a Justice Department)
+Goldman Sachs (the clear-eyed Matt Taibbi--I'm no longer sure why we have a Justice Department)